Troy-xu/Train-Resnet50-on-Cifar-100-using-ColossalAI/README.md

 !python eval.py -c ./ckpt-low_level_zero -e 80
 ```
 ### Colab logs
+For experiment purpose of testing, I only train with torch DDP with mixed precision training and evaluate.
 You can see the notebook logs directly from:
 [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://github.com/Troy-xu/Train-Resnet50-on-Cifar-100-using-ColossalAI/blob/main/Resnet50_Cifar100.ipynb)